Incoming exchange

 5. Book an appointment to hand in your documents in person at the nearest Norwegian embassy/consulate or visa application centre.

 6. Register with the local police in Bergen after arrival.
-A registration day will be organised by NHH in cooperation with the local police, and you will receive all the necessary information about this in August.
+A registration day will be organised by NHH in cooperation with the local police, and you will receive all the necessary information about this at the start of the semester.

 7. You will receive your residence card a few weeks after the registration.